sahib/rmlint/docs/tutorial.rst

    # Find all files newer than file.png
    $ rmlint -N $(stat --print %Y file.png)

-   # Alternatively use a ISO8601 formatted Timestamp
+   # Alternatively use an ISO8601 formatted Timestamp
    $ rmlint -N 2014-09-08T00:12:32+0200

 If you are periodically checking the same directory tree for duplicates,